 The ambition of maximising the city centre's value as a shopping and tourist destination depends on being able to vastly improve the public realm for pedestrians.
 There is also a risk that a WPL could, by reducing traffic into the city centre, release capacity which would be filled by through traffic.
-Therefore, it is proposed that traffic levels are reduced in the longer term by placing further restrictions on through traffic (whilst allowing unimpeded bus movements) by implementing access controls:
+Therefore, it is proposed that traffic levels are reduced in the longer term by placing further restrictions on through traffic (whilst allowing unimpeded bus movements) by implementing access controls.
+These restriction points could be full or part-time closures - similar to the existing bus gates - or road user charging points (see below).
+A permit based system for those requiring access (residents, blue badge holders etc) will also be investigated.